Spain takes aim at nightclubs and beaches as virus rebounds

 “We know these measures are tough,” said Catalonia public health chief Josep Maria Argimon.
 “But we have to ask for the maximum collaboration of our citizens so they don’t last any longer than they have to.
 If we see that the growth of contagion is exponential, then the only way to stop it is to limit free movement.”

-“The measures have arrived late, but they have now been taken and myself and my fellow mayors feel that they are the correct measures to take,” Barcelona Mayor Ada Colau said Saturday before asking for Catalan regional police to help her municipal police enforce the curfew and closures.

-Catalonia’s regional government, run by separatists who had complained about Spain’s centralization of the health crisis from March to June, are struggling to maintain tabs on the growing clusters that have overwhelmed undermanned contract tracing teams.
+Catalonia’s regional government, run by separatists who had complained about Spain’s centralization of the health crisis from March to June, is struggling to maintain tabs on the growing clusters that have overwhelmed undermanned contact tracing teams.

-Over 12% of Spain’s economy is based on its huge tourism industry.
-Its government, unions and industry leaders are heavily invested in promoting the message that Spain is a safe destination for foreigners to salvage the tourism season.
+Tourism employs 2.6 million people in Spain and generates 12% of the country’s economic activity.
+Spain’s government, unions and industry leaders are heavily invested in promoting the message that Spain is a safe destination for foreigners to salvage the tourism season.

 That now looks more and more like wishful thinking, meaning the economic blow heading Spain’s way will likely be greater than the deep recession already forecast.